 It was to prove almost impossible in its scale, a logistical nightmare both controversial in its implementation and traumatic for the families concerned.

-With the capitulation of France on 17 June 1940 the threat of German Bombers in the skies over Britain in overwhelming numbers appearing imminent the need to find shelter for and evacuate the children as quickly as possible had become a priority.
+With the surrender of France on 17 June 1940, the threat of German Bombers in the skies over Britain in massive numbers had become a reality and the need to evacuate as many children as quickly as possible and provide adequate shelters for those who remained had become a priority.

 The Commonwealth countries of Australia, New Zealand, Canada, and South Africa now offered to provide a safe haven to children whose parents were willing to let them make the journey, though South Africa had stipulated – No Jews!

-With Britain now fighting alone and likely to be under siege his Cabinet thought otherwise and on the same day that France capitulated the Children’s Overseas Reception Board, or CORB, was established to arrange homes overseas and organise the transportation of children abroad.
+With Britain now fighting alone and likely to be under siege however, his Cabinet thought otherwise and on the same day that France capitulated, the Children’s Overseas Reception Board, or CORB was established to arrange homes for, organise and oversee the transportation of children abroad.